In this article:

 - Click Scales to open the Manage Scales page.

 Click the Create Scale button on the top right of the page.

 Fill out scale details

 Enter a name and description.
-If there's more than one option in the Scale Type drop-down, choose Custom Boundary.
+Select Custom Boundary in the Scale type drop-down.
 Enter the number of levels.
 If you're just setting a pass/fail score, add 2 levels.
 For this example, we'll add 3 because we're going to break down the score into three categories: Below Standards, Meets Standards, and Exceeds Standards.
 Click the Create button.

 Go to the Levels table